 As people mine the 199-page $135 million proposed Rt.
-34 land deal between the city and developer Carter Winstanley, one passage has triggered alarm bells: A part stating the developer can tell the city how to design public streets.
+34 land deal between the city and developer Carter Winstanley, one passage has triggered alarm bells: The part that says the developer can tell the city how to design public streets.

 That’s the way some critics are interpreting the language of the agreement.
 City officials dispute the interpretation.

 Under the deal, developer Winstanley would cooperate with the city and the parking authority on a plan to build a new medical office building at 100 College St., at an estimated cost to his company of about $100 million.
 The city would agree to complete a number of specific traffic improvements, including widening and adding bike lanes to North and South Frontage roads.
 The city and the parking authority would together spend an estimated $8.2 million on preparing the area.
 Another $26.4 million would come from the state and federal governments.

 Supporters of the Downtown Crossing plan say the project will bring new tax revenue—$1 million per year, according to one estimate—and hundreds of jobs to the city.
 Critics fear that it will create a car-centric area where no one will want to bike or walk, and that any jobs will go to out-of-towners.

 The release of the proposed agreement offers the first opportunity for people to look into the nitty-gritty of the project’s plans.